meilisearch/specifications/text/0117-typo-tolerance-settings-api.md

 `disableOnWords` disable the typo tolerance feature on a list of search query terms.

+This field is case insensitive since the document attributes values are lowercased and de-unicoded internally.

 #### 3.1.3.4.
 Example

-If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` if typed at search time.
+If `Javascript` is specified in `disableOnWords`, the engine won't apply the typo tolerance on the query term `Javascript` or `javascript` if typed at search time.

 ### 3.1.4. `minWordSizeFor1Typo`